Time (in)consistency of multistage distributionally robust inventory models with moment constraints: Multistage formulation

 Here $\rho \in (0,1]$ is a discount factor, $c_t, b_t, h_t$ are the ordering, backorder penalty and holding costs per unit in stage $t$, respectively, and

 Unless stated otherwise, we assume that $b_t>c_t>0$ and $h_t \geq 0$ for all $t=1,...,T$.

 Problem (\ref{invent-1classic}) can be viewed as an optimal control problem in discrete time with state variables $y_t$, control variables $x_t$ and random parameters $D_t$.
-It is well known that problem (\ref{invent-1classic}) can be solved using dynamic programming equations, which can be written as
+It is well known that Problem (\ref{invent-1classic}) can be solved using DP equations, which can be written as

 $t=1,...,T$, with $V_{T+1}(\cdot)\equiv 0$ (e.g., \cite{Zi}).
 Note that the value functions $V_t(\cdot)$ are convex, and do not depend on the demand data because of the stagewise independence assumption.
 These equations naturally define a set of policies through the relation $x_t(y_t) \in \cX_t(y_t)$, where $\cX_t(y_t)$, $t=1,...,T,$ is the set of optimal solutions of the problem